nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Import modules progress from a JSON-format file to the current tracker.

 - <span style="color:#e46c0a">`file_path`</span> : The path of the file to export the modules progress from
-  - Must be relative to Le Tracker's default saving directory (:exclamation:The default saving directory is `[JAR file location]/data`)
-  - The file specified in `file_path` must exist. (:exclamation: If only the file's name is specified, the file must exist in the default saving directory at `[JAR file location]/data`)
-  - Must allow reading and writing operations
-  - Must be of JSON format
+  - User must have read permission of the file in `file_path`
   - Must be a valid Le Tracker data file
+  - Must be relative to Le Tracker's default saving directory (:exclamation:The default saving directory is `{JAR file location}/data`)
+  - The file specified in `file_path` must exist. (:exclamation:If only the file's name is specified, the file must exist in the default saving directory at `{JAR file location}/data`)
-- <span style="color:#e46c0a">`module_1, module_2, ...`</span> : If specified, Le Tracker will only import progress of these modules from the file specified in `file_path`
+- <span style="color:#e46c0a">`/mod {module_1}[, {module_2}[, {module_3}, ...]] `</span> : If specified, Le Tracker will only import progress
+  of these modules from the file specified in `file_path`
   - If unspecified, Le Tracker will import progress of all modules in the file specified in `file_path`
-  - If `overwrite` is not specified, `module_1, module_2, ...` must not exist in the current tracker
+  - If `/overwrite` is not specified, `module_1, module_2, ...` must not exist in the current tracker
-  - Must belong to existing modules in the file specified in `file_path` (:exclamation: Module matching is case sensitive)
+  - Must belong to existing modules in the file specified in `file_path` (:exclamation:Module matching is case sensitive)
   - Repeated modules (if any) will be ignored
-- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite existing modules progress with the progress of the imported modules, provided they have the same code (:exclamation: Module matching is case sensitive)
+- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite existing modules progress with the progress of the imported modules, provided they have the same code (:exclamation:Module matching is case sensitive)
-  - If the imported modules do not exist in the current tracker, the flag `overwrite` will be ignored
+  - If the imported modules do not exist in the current tracker, the flag `/overwrite` will be ignored

 Examples: